50 Ways to Love the Earth

 Have a favorite park visit that you’ll never forget?
 Share a picture with us in our Share Your Park photo gallery – just upload a picture and a little bit about your trip.
 Browse the gallery to see other’s favorite parks and get inspired for your next park adventure!

 Make sure you follow us on Facebook, Twitter, and Instagram and use hashtags #FindYourPark / #EncuentraTuParque to stay up to date with the latest tips, ideas, and news from the National Park Foundation and our parks.

 24. Plan a Long Weekend Trip to a Park

 Explore travel ideas on our National Park Foundation blog and start daydreaming for your next long weekend park adventure.
 Will you take a trek into the heart of Texas, go southbound and down to Georgia, or be California dreaming?

 25. Discover a New Park

 Use our Park Finder tool to find the park that has the activities you want to experience on your next park trip.
-With over 400 parks across the country, make 2020 the year you discover something new to explore!
+With over 400 parks across the country, make Earth Day the day you discover something new to explore!